MohamedHNoor/MohamedHNoor/README.md

 # 💫 About Me:

-I am an experienced and driven Full Stack Web Developer with mastery in Ruby on Rails, JavaScript, React, and Redux.
+I am an experienced and driven Full Stack Web Developer with mastery in Ruby on Rails, Next.js, React.js, and Redux.
 I have a proven track record of creating engaging and user-friendly web applications and thrive in dynamic and collaborative environments.
 I am constantly seeking new opportunities to grow and challenge myself with complex projects pushing these cutting-edge technologies' boundaries.

 * 🌍  I'm based in South Africa
 * 🚀  I'm currently working on Ruby on Rails, Next.js, and React.js Projects